Instructions for

 About access token validation

-If you're building a modern app or API, you likely want to know if your end user is authenticated.
+If you're building a modern app or API, you want to know if your end user is authenticated.
 This is important to give context or to protect APIs from unauthenticated users.
-You can use Okta to authenticate your end users and issue them signed access and ID tokens, which your application can then use.
-It's important that your application only uses the access token to grant access, and not the ID token.
-For more information about this, see the Access Tokens vs ID Tokens section.
+You can use Okta to authenticate your end users and issue them signed access and ID tokens.
+Your app can then use these tokens.
+It's important that your app uses only the access token to grant access, and not the ID token.
+See Access tokens vs ID tokens.

-After the signed tokens are issued to the end users, they can be passed to your application for validation.
+After signed tokens are issued to end users, they can be passed to your app for validation.
 There are two ways to verify a token: locally or remotely with Okta.
 The token is signed with a JSON Web Key (JWK) using the RS256 algorithm.
-To validate the signature, Okta provides your application with a public key that can be used.
+To validate the signature, Okta provides your app with a public key that you can use.

-Note: Access tokens from the org authorization server, as signified by an issuer https://${yourOktaOrg}, shouldn't be consumed or validated by any application other than Okta.
-Consider these access tokens as opaque strings since their content is subject to change at any time without notice.
-Therefore, any attempts to validate the tokens may not work in the future.
+Note: Okta is the only app that should consume or validate access tokens from the org authorization server.
+Org authorization servers have the following issuer format: https://{yourOktaOrg}.
+Consider these access tokens as opaque strings because their content is subject to change at any time.
+Therefore, any attempts by your app to validate the tokens may not work in the future.

 ID tokens, on the other hand, are intended for authentication.
 They provide information about the resource owner so that you can verify that they're who they say they are.
-Authentication is the concern of the clients.
-Because of this, when a client makes an authentication request, the ID token that is returned contains the client_id in the ID token's aud claim.
+Authentication is important to clients.
+Because of this, when a client makes an authentication request, the ID token that's returned contains the client_id in the ID token's aud claim.

 The high-level overview of validating an access token looks like this: